Aliases for CERK Gene

 GeneCards Summary for CERK Gene

 CERK (Ceramide Kinase) is a Protein Coding gene.
-Diseases associated with CERK include retinitis pigmentosa.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include phospholipid binding and NAD+ kinase activity.
+Diseases associated with CERK include cone-rod dystrophy and retinitis pigmentosa.
+Among its related pathways are Metabolism and Sphingolipid metabolism.
+GO annotations related to this gene include magnesium ion binding and diacylglycerol kinase activity.
 An important paralog of this gene is SPHK2.

 UniProtKB/Swiss-Prot for CERK Gene